mailan3003/retail-automation-test-v2/Promtps.md

 - Look into CommonData.robot file to reused existed common test data and Env.robot for common variable, Utilities folder to reuse Keywords
 - Use pattern init standard data and create more test case data derived from the standard data for simple data management
 - Please write the test case and keywords in Vietnamese
+- Test case description must have describe the test logic with example data